It used to be that you needed coins all the time.

 We love going to this local dim sum place.
 We probably go about once a month.
 The only thing we dislike is that there’s on-site parking so we have to find street metered parking.
 Those meters are the ones where you have to text a phone number or pay with an app.
 It’s just faster to feed it coins.
 And it’s more fun for the kids.

-Going to a bank (preferably where you have an account) is the best way – just walk into your bank and get change.
+Going to a bank (preferably where you have an account) is the simplest way – just walk into your bank and get change.

 If you have a bank account there, like a checking account, then they will always give you change.
 You can even withdraw money from your checking account and request that it be as coins.